How is Bilan Carbone® integrated within a low-carbon transition approach?

 What is the place of Bilan Carbone® in a transition pathway?

-The Bilan Carbone® is a comprehensive method that intervenes at several stages in a transition approach, seeking to feed an organisation's strategy.
-The Bilan Carbone® allows both to account for carbon, voluntarily or regulatory, while being resolutely action-oriented.
+The Bilan Carbone® is a comprehensive method that intervenes at several stages in a transition approach, seeking to inform an organisation's strategy.
+The Bilan Carbone® allows for carbon accounting, on a voluntary or regulatory basis, while being firmly action-oriented.

-To position the role and interest of the Bilan Carbone® within a low-carbon transition approach, the following are presented below:
+To position the role and interest of the Bilan Carbone® in a low-carbon transition approach, the following are presented below:

-The place of the Bilan Carbone® within the different scales of carbon accounting or how the Bilan Carbone® integrates at the organisational, territorial, individual, or product scale.
+The place of the Bilan Carbone® within the different carbon accounting scales or how the Bilan Carbone® integrates at the organisational, territorial, individual, or product scale.

-The place of the Bilan Carbone® in regulations or how the Bilan Carbone® meets legal and regulatory requirements in terms of accounting and reporting carbon.
+The place of the Bilan Carbone® in relation to regulations or how the Bilan Carbone® meets the legal and regulatory requirements regarding accounting and reporting carbon.

 The place of the Bilan Carbone® in its transition pathway in order to illustrate how the Bilan Carbone® integrates into an organisation's overall low-carbon transition pathway, from emissions analysis to implementation and continuous improvement of reduction actions within the framework of a genuine transition strategy.